uxlfoundation/spec-working-group/proposals/001-removing-sycl.rst

 Use of SYCL vendor extensions in implementations
 ================================================

-Implementations need to use vendor extensions for best performance and functionality.
-It would be useful if a project had a reference implementation designed for maximum portability.
+We do not have reference implementations for oneAPI spec components, so this is relevant for the open source projects.
+Vendor extensions limit portability, but they are needed for best performance and functionality.
+The effort and value of eliminating vendor extensions depends on the project.
 This would be a good topic for the open source WG and individual projects.

 Recommendation
-    Discuss reference implementations in the open source WG.
+    Discuss in the open source WG.

 Documentation of use of ``std::`` from SYCL kernels
 ===================================================

-SYCL specification does not support the use of ``std::`` in kernels and does not provide replacements. oneDPL wants to support standard C++ where ``std::`` would be used in code called from a kernel.
-DPL documents a list of ``std::`` functions that are supported.
-It would be better if the SYCL specification or SYCL implementation documentation defined what can be used.
-This documentation would be useful for other projects.
-It has been discussed in the SYCL WG.
+The SYCL specification does not support the use of ``std::`` in kernels and does not provide replacements. oneDPL wants to support standard C++ where ``std::`` would be used in code called from a kernel.
+DPL documents a list of ``std::`` functions that will work with DPC++.
+Being able to use some ``std::`` functionality in SYCL kernels would make it easier for all SYCL programmers.
+This is something that could be potentially moved from oneDPL to a common part of the oneAPI specification if more than one group felt they needed it.

 Recommendation
-    Raise it as a topic in the SYCL WG and DPC++ project.
+    The chapter we are removing does not have the information.
+This issue can be raised as a separate proposal.